How to Fashionably Combine Tights With Dresses and Skirts

 10. Wearing Patterned Tights

 If you opt for printed tights, you should match them with classic black, white, or gray dresses.
-So if you have no doubts about your taste, then you can boldly go for the various combos of printed tights with dresses.

 11. Monotonous Printed Tights

 In addition, if you want to match printed tights with your dress, the latter should be monotone.
-This way you will divert the attention from your legs, which also means that the shoes should also visually elongate your looks.
+This way you will divert the attention from your legs, which also means that your shoes should also visually elongate your looks.

 12. Prints Can Be Dangerous